Las Vegas Personal Injury Lawyer

 When Should I Contact a Personal Injury Lawyer?

 Personal injuries not only cause physical pain, but often result in emotional and financial hardship.
 Medical bills and lost wages easily add up, leading to stress for you and your family.
-The best way to ensure a strong claim, and seek compensation you deserve, is to have dependable legal representation at your side.
+The best way to ensure a strong claim and seek compensation you deserve, is to have dependable legal representation at your side to support you.

 Nevada follows a modified comparative fault rule with a 51% bar for recovery.
 Found in the Nevada Revised Statutes, NRS 41.141 states that, “The plaintiff may not recover if the plaintiff’s comparative negligence or that of the plaintiff’s decedent is greater than the negligence of the defendant or the combined negligence of multiple defendants.”